noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/6/2021 Andrea a man that live in Genoa just say: you're a victim of techno, remember that for techno he speaks about the modern slavery network and human trading network, you cannot work.

+- 10/6/2021 All the day stalking I cannot work.
+This non state actor group speak about price of sons of mine.
+Nobles are selling sons.
+In the human trade network people that are victims got absolutely all sold.
+Them dreams, them works, them loves, them power.
+They are used as prostitutes or drugs sellers obliged by the technocracy state in state dictatorship, by spectram the mafia that administrate Carcelona.
+Where Francesca kill play cards from nobility, where **Francesca** want to kill me after having sold all about me.
+Shittish engineer like Aurora work in the planning of the death by suicide of a victim, **Aurora** was a friend of mine and I know her from she was twelve.
+Simply one of the dirtiest and shittish person that I've encountered in my life.
+She is the girlfriend of another ex friend of mine, Tomaso.
+Tomaso is married with a woman that got roots in the high level military of the Italian state.
+This family without any doubt work also in the business of remote neural state selling divided by groups.
+Those groups represents scientific racism.
+A crime against humanity.
+Hey folks, morons.
+Those crimes are about more that a life of jail.
+Fucking morons.
+They have got fear of Mafia that menace them because of nobility.
+Fucking morons.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)